Ronnie-personal/identity-for-all/B2C/README.md

 ## Explore the sample

 1. Open your browser and navigate to `http://localhost:4200`.
-2. Sign-in using the button on the top-right corner.
+2. Sign-in using the button on the top-left corner.
-3. Select the **TodoList** button on the navigation bar to access your todo list.
+3. Select the **List Azure Blob** button on the navigation bar to access shared document or photos.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.